-Begin by login into the platform and accessing the course for which you would like to upload a video.
+Begin by logging into the platform and accessing the course for which you would like to upload a video.
 Reach the Admin Menu from the gear icon in the top right corner, then select the Course Management item in the E-Learning section.
 On the Courses Management page, find the course in the list and click on its description to access the course area, then move to the Training Material tab.

 Once in this tab, press the Add Training Material button, then select Video from the dropdown menu.
-On the upload page, flag the option to upload a file, then select the Upload File button to choose your file.
+On the upload page, select the option to upload a file, then select the Upload File button to choose your file.
 Refer to the platform system requirements page for further details on the supported file types and the maximum file size.

 You can also add tags to your training material to improve its searchability in your platform’s global search.
 If the auto-tagging feature is enabled in your platform, some tags may be automatically generated based on the content of your training material, as understood by your platform using artificial intelligence (note that this only works for English, Spanish, French, German, Italian and Portuguese content).
 You can edit or remove tags at any time, with a limit of 15 tags per training material and of 32 characters per tag (find out more about taggable content types).
 Please note that, for security reasons, the platform artificial intelligence does not access private content (that is, content requiring authentication to be accessed) and can thus automatically generate tags only for public content.
 When uploading private content, we suggest you add tags manually.